kaack/elrs-joystick-control/README.md

 You can get a list of all available serial ports by calling the gRPC service `getSerialPorts`.

-# Configuring raw input devices
+# Config: Raw Input Devices

 The `raw_input_devices_map` JSON object tells the application which devices will be used by the input mixer.